Ceinl/SaveSystem/README.md

 # SaveSystem

+part not working

-full functional c++ header file for writing to files and reading from them
+full functional c++ libriaryfor writing to files and reading from them

 This is a C++ class named \_saveSystem that provides methods to write, read, search and clear data in a file.
 It includes the following methods: